NCICCGPO/gdan-tmp-models/README.md

 Docker images for each model are pulled automatically in workflow shown in the "Analyze" section below.
 Docker images are stored in [CCG_TMP_Public Synapse Space](https://www.synapse.org/#!Synapse:syn29568296/docker/).

 ### Which Machine Learning Models
 We have made publicly available the top models (above section) and any new data can get subtype predictions from these models.
-Explore these well performing models by seeing the algorithm name, parameters, and required feature list.
+Explore these well-performing models by seeing the algorithm name, parameters, and required feature list.
 The feature lists will be returned in TMP nomenclature.

 Example of model information.
 For more details see: [Explore_models.md](tutorial/Explore_models.md)
 ```